-4.1.8 Institutional Uses, Entertainment Uses and Places of Worship
+4.1.10 Institutional Uses, Entertainment Uses and Places of Worship

 - a) Institutional uses (that are not specifically identified as a public service facility), entertainment uses and places of worship will be located in buildings designed to reflect their role as focal points for the community.
 Such buildings should be oriented to the street and designed to maximize accessibility for pedestrians and bicyclists as well as for transit.
-Buildings accommodating any of these uses should establish an inviting public entrance on the main façade facing the public street. - b) Institutional uses (that are not identified as a public service facility), entertainment uses and places of worship will be encouraged to locate in multi-storey buildings and to provide for joint use of parking lots/structures and Pedestrian Realm Network elements to reduce land requirements, where multiple users are located on the same site or in the same building. - c) A key consideration in the design of institutional uses (that are not identified as a public service facility), entertainment uses and places of worship and any adjacent element of the Pedestrian Realm and Active Transportation Networks is to ensure the efficient and effective use of land and to encourage residents to walk, cycle or use transit to access the facilities.
+Buildings accommodating any of these uses should establish an inviting public entrance on the main façade facing the public street. - b) Institutional uses (that are not identified as a public service facility), entertainment uses and places of worship will be encouraged to locate in multi-storey buildings and to provide for joint use of parking lots/structures and Pedestrian Realm Network elements to reduce land requirements, where multiple users are located on the same site or in the same building.

+- c) A key consideration in the design of institutional uses (that are not identified as a public service facility), entertainment uses and places of worship and any adjacent element of the Pedestrian Realm and Active Transportation Networks is to ensure the efficient and effective use of land and to encourage residents to walk, cycle or use transit to access the facilities.
 To achieve this objective, consideration will be given to the establishment of maximum on-site vehicular parking requirements and minimum on-site bicycle parking requirements.
 In addition, wider sidewalks and bicycle lanes on key access routes and locations on transit routes may be pursued. - d) Where an institutional use (that is not identified as a public service facility), an entertainment use or a place of worship is specifically identified as a permitted use in a designation in this Plan, it shall be permitted only where the use will not cause any traffic hazards, or an unacceptable level of congestion on surrounding roads, as demonstrated by a Traffic Impact Study, to the satisfaction of the City.

-4.1.9 Public Service Facilities, including Elementary Schools
+4.1.11 Public Service Facilities, including Elementary Schools

 - a) Public service facilities will be located in buildings designed to reflect their role as focal points for the community.
 Such buildings should be oriented to the street and designed to maximize accessibility for pedestrians and bicyclists as well as for transit.
-Buildings accommodating public service facilities should establish an inviting public entrance on the main façade facing the public street. - b) Public service facilities will be encouraged to locate in multi-storey buildings and to provide for joint use of parking lots/structures and Pedestrian Realm Network elements to reduce land requirements, where multiple users are located on the same site or in the same building. - c) The City shall ensure that the public service facilities required for development are planned for and secured as a part of the development approvals process and appropriately phased in accordance with the proposed development.
-The City shall work with relevant agencies to monitor population growth and to ensure the provision of appropriate public service facilities are provided to serve the needs of a growing population. - d) For the purposes of this Plan, Public Service Facilities, not including any required elementary school facilities, shall be provided at a rate of between 0.100 to 0.185 square metres per person, depending on the needs identified by the City in the relevant policies of the VOP and in consultation with other service providers.
-Elementary school facilities shall be provided in accordance with the requirements of the relevant School Boards. - e) It is desirable that public service facilities be clustered together to promote cost-effectiveness and facilitate service integration.
-The development of public service facilities shall be provided adjacent to elements of the Pedestrian Realm and Active Transportation Networks, and with direct connections to transit facilities.
-Where public service facilities are specifically permitted within a designation in this Plan, they will be subject to the specific regulations in the Zoning By-law.
+Buildings accommodating public service facilities should establish an inviting public entrance on the main façade facing the public street. - b) Public service facilities will be encouraged to locate in multi-storey buildings and to provide for joint use of parking lots/structures and Pedestrian Realm Network elements to reduce land requirements, where multiple users are located on the same site or in the same building. - c) The relevant policies of the VOP will guide the provision of public service facilities.
+The City shall ensure that the public service facilities required for development are planned for in accordance with the City's Active Together Master Plan and secured as a part of the development approvals process and appropriately phased in accordance with the proposed development.
+The City shall work with relevant agencies to monitor population growth and to ensure the provision of appropriate public service facilities are provided to serve the needs of a growing population. - d) Table 2 identifies the estimated Gross Floor Area to be assigned to public service facilities within each Quadrant, on the basis of the identified Growth Threshold established in this Plan: